adevinta/zoe/docs/advanced/secrets/envvars.md

     prepend: _PRO
 ```

-In this case, when zoe encounters `secret:JAAS_CONFIG`, this provider looks up for an environment variable named `ZOE_SECRET_JAAS_CONFIG_PRO`.
+In the configuration above, when zoe encounters `secret:JAAS_CONFIG`, this provider looks up for an environment variable named `ZOE_SECRET_JAAS_CONFIG_PRO`.

-The `append` and `prepend` properties are useful when using the same secret name across different zoe environment files.
+The `append` and `prepend` properties are useful when using the same secret name across different zoe [environment files](../../configuration/environments.md).
 Here is a typical example of a `staging.yml` and a `prod.yml` file:

 ```yaml tab="staging.yml"
 secrets: